Ilse Bing: New York

 In 1951 and 1952 she visited Paris again and always had her camera with her.
-In 1957 she turned away from black and white photography and concentrated on working with color negatives.
+In 1957 she turned away from black-and-white photography and concentrated on working with color negatives.
 In 1959, Bing decided to give up photography altogether.
 She felt the medium was no longer adequate for her, and seemed to have tired of it.
-As a result, texts, collages and drawings were created.
+As a result, texts, collages, and drawings were created.
 She later said: “I couldn't say anything new with this medium.
 I stopped working with the camera at the height of my photographic developments.
 I couldn't use it to express what I was experiencing.
 Of course, I could have taken nice pictures, but it no longer came from within.
 The character of the work changed with my development and has now been given a new face."In the mid-1970s, the Museum of Modern Art purchased and showed several of her photographs.
 This show sparked renewed interest in Bing's work, and subsequent exhibitions included a solo show at the Witkins Gallery in 1976, and a traveling retrospective entitled, Ilse Bing: Three Decades of Photography, organized by the New Orleans Museum of Art.
-Numerous solo exhibitions followed in New York, Las Vegas, Chicago, San Francisco, Frankfurt and many more.
+Numerous solo exhibitions followed in New York, Las Vegas, Chicago, San Francisco, Frankfurt, and many more.
 Bing's photographs were also featured in multitudinous group exhibitions.

 Bing published her first book in 1976 under the title Words as Visions at Ilkon.
 Press.
 Another publication with the title Numbers in Images followed in 1978 by the same publisher.
 In 1982 Bing published the illustrated book Women from Cradle to Old Age – 1929-1955, which contains numerous monochrome as well as color photographic portraits of women.
 The foreword was written by Gisèle Freund.

-The emerging attention that Bing has enjoyed since the 1970s through the 1980s can be traced back to the growing fascination and interest in European photography of the 1920s and 1930s.
+The emerging attention that Bing has enjoyed from the 1970s through the 1980s can be traced back to the growing fascination and interest in European photography of the 1920s and 1930s.

 From 1984 onwards, Ilse Bing made a number of appearances in the USA and Germany as a speaker on the development of modern art, especially photography.
 In the course of this activity she held i.a.
 Lectures in Frankfurt, Essen, Cologne, New Orleans and New York.